kcarrascov/Udacity_Projects/README.md

 **3.Create ETL pipeline:**

  3.1 etly.py file: use the completion in the etl jupyter of the data processing

+Here the ETL process will start and the table with the data will be completed.
+The ETL process is implemented by extracting the raw data found in the JSON file, transforming it and loading it into the previously created tables

  3.2 test.ipynb file: confirm correct records in tables